 Carnegie Mellon University, ANSYS Hall

-During the project planning, considerations for intellectual property ownership were carefully navigated.
+Centrally-located and highly visible, this campus hub for making employs ample use of glass, providing layers of transparency and visual connection to foster interdisciplinary exchange.
+Wherever you are within the building, you can enjoy views of bustling activity occurring in other spaces.
+When walking across the elevated outdoor bridge, campus visitors catch glimpses of undergraduates assembling full-scale prototypes in the high bay below.
+In turn, students working in the high bay enjoy views to the ANSYS Simulation Room where colleagues experiment with the ANSYS software—simulating interactions for physics, structures, vibration, fluid dynamics, heat transfer, and electromagnetics.
+During the project planning, we worked with the university and corporate stakeholders to navigate considerations for intellectual property ownership carefully.
 The facility allows ANSYS, Inc., and students to collaborate openly and freely while providing ANSYS, Inc. with a secure office suite.
-Ensuring a long-term academic- corporate partnership, ANSYS Hall creates an environment where students learn and test cutting-edge simulation software, provide direct feedback to the manufacturer, and create a pipeline for future corporate employment and leadership.
+Ensuring a long-term academic-corporate partnership, ANSYS Hall creates an environment where students learn and test cutting-edge simulation software, provide direct feedback to the manufacturer, and create a pipeline for future industry employment and leadership.